lm-sys/FastChat/README.md

     ```
     Managed spot version TO BE ADDED.

-## Serving
-## Serving Alpaca with SkyPilot
+### Serving Alpaca with SkyPilot
-1. Install skypilot and setup the credentials locally following the instructions [here](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html)
+1. We assume SkyPilot is installed and the model checkpoint is stored on some cloud storage (e.g., GCS).
 2. Launch the controller server (default to a cheap CPU VM):
     ```
     sky launch -c controller scripts/serving/controller.yaml